mmoreram/doppo/README.md

 [![Latest Unstable Version](https://poser.pugx.org/mmoreram/doppo/v/unstable.png)](https://packagist.org/packages/mmoreram/doppo)
 [![License](https://poser.pugx.org/mmoreram/doppo/license.png)](https://packagist.org/packages/mmoreram/doppo)

-Oh, no way... another Dependency Injection written in PHP?
+Oh, no way... another Dependency Injection container written in PHP?

-Well, in fact it is, but the purpose of this project is not to be used in production, but discuss some interesting topics about how is the best approach to build a Dependency Injection Container.
+Well, in fact it is, but the purpose of this project is not to be used in production, but discuss some interesting topics about what is the best approach to build a Dependency Injection Container.

 Doppo is a basic DIC implementation, with some features (nothing new, just what